tecolicom/actions-install-and-cache/README.md

 package list, and any other environment are not changed, updated files are extracted from the cached archive.

+This action uses actions/cache and produce different cache key for different operating system environment.
+If you need to use different cache for other reason, provide a key by parameter.

 Output is same as [`@actions/cache`](https://github.com/actions/cache).

 ## Usage